General affine adjunctions, Nullstellens\"atze, and dualities: Abstract

 \section{Abstract}

-We develop an abstract categorical framework that generalises the classical ``system-solution'' adjunction in algebraic geometry, proving that such adjunctions take place in a multitude of contexts.
-We then look further into these geometric adjunctions at different levels of generality, from syntactic categories to equational classes of algebras.
-In doing so, we discuss the relationships between the dualities induced by our framework and the theory of dualities generated by a ``schizophrenic'' object.
-Notably, classical dualities like Stone duality for Boolean algebras, Gelfand duality for commutative $C^{*}$-algebras, Pontryagin duality for Abelian groups, turn out to be special instances of this framework.
-To determine how such general adjunctions restrict to dualities we prove abstract analogues of Hilbert's Nullstellensatz and Gelfand-Kolmogorov-Stone lemma, completely characterising the fixed points on one side of the adjunction.
+We introduce and investigate a category-theoretic abstraction of the standard ``system-solution'' adjunction in affine algebraic geometry.
+We then look further into these geometric adjunctions at different levels of generality, from syntactic categories to (possibly infinitary) equational classes of algebras.
+In doing so, we discuss the relationships between the dualities induced by our framework and the well-established theory of concrete dual adjunctions.
+In the context of general algebra we prove an analogue of Hilbert's {\it Nullstellensatz}, thereby achieving a complete characterisation of the fixed points on the algebraic side of the adjunction.